Ausangate Trek To Rainbow Mountain 4 Days

 • Rain cover for your backpack

-• Iconic Tunqui Expeditions Ausangate Trek T-shirt upon completion
+• Iconic Tunqui Expeditions Ausangate Trek to Rainbow Mountain T-shirt upon completion

 • Hot water every night for personal cleaning